COMET – Espoo Climate Community (2024 - 2026)

 In spring 2024, the European Commission awarded Espoo’s Climate City Contract the EU Mission Label.
 It is a recognition of the community’s broad commitment to climate work and strengthens Espoo’s position as a pioneer of the green transition among European cities.
 Pilot Cities is a learning and piloting programme targeted at cities selected for the EU’s climate mission, where cities and their partners seek systemic solutions to climate challenges.

 To mitigate climate change and achieve Espoo’s climate neutrality goal by 2030, the entire society and urban community must be engaged.
 The Climate-neutral Espoo 2030 roadmap describes the cooperation and concrete measures carried out by the City of Espoo and its partners and residents to achieve the climate neutrality goal.
 Change requires bold and innovative measures, as well as a new mindset that emphasises collaboration and a fair transition.
-In Espoo, as in other cities, this work requires the participation of everyone – businesses, communities and residents alike – and the project supports this.
+In Espoo, as in other cities, this work requires the participation of everyone – businesses, communities and residents alike – and the project supported this.

 Towards climate neutrality with climate partners